 We believe our risk management practices, discussed below, minimize residual credit risk levels.
-We have no loan loss reserves or impairment recorded for Credit Services, investments, or derivatives.
-We have a minimal amount of credit risk exposure in the MPP.
+At December 31, 2023, we had no loan loss reserves or impairment recorded for Credit Services, investments, or derivatives and had a minimal amount of credit risk exposure in the MPP.